MxZoe/embroidery-palette/README.md

 ## Setup/Installation Requirements

-* Go to mxzoe.github.io/language-selecter to use this project.
-* You can also go to https://github.com/MxZoe/embroidery-palette to clone or download the project.
+* You can go to https://github.com/MxZoe/embroidery-palette to clone or download the project.
 Then you can navigate to the lang-selecter folder and open index.html to open the project as a local site.

 ## Known Bugs